nabbisen/apimock-rs/docs/user-guide/examples/combining-conditions-2.md

-# Combining Conditions for Powerful Matching 2
+# Combining Conditions: Powerful Matching

 ## You can combine conditions in a few ways